srImathE satakOpAya nama:

 See nampiLLai‘s vyAkyAnam.

-- AnAn An Ayan – Born in a cow-herd family, out of great commitment towards the birth, he engaged in herding the cattle instead of wanting to be crowned in the kingdom.
+- AnAn An Ayan – Born in a cow-herd family, out of great commitment towards the birth, he engaged in herding the cattle instead of desiring to be crowned in the kingdom.

 Did he stop with that?

 - mInOdu Enamum thAn AnAn – previously AzhwAr spoke about krishNAvathAram.
-When compared with these avathArams such as mathsya (fish) and varAha (pig), krishNAvathAram is like nithyasUris (in-front of samsAris). bhagavAn who is sarvAdhika (greater than all), became one amongst these species (of fish and pig).
-Though they appeared in sequence, AzhwAr, out of hurry, recites them together as if they appeared at the same time.
+When compared with these avathArams such as mathsya (fish) and varAha (boar), krishNAvathAram is like nithyasUris (in-front of samsAris). bhagavAn who is sarvAdhika (greater than all), became one amongst these species (of fish and boar).
+Though these two incarnations appeared in sequence, AzhwAr, out of hurry, recites them together as if they appeared at the same time.

-- AnAn – their form, act, etc., match the particular species’ form, act, etc. The purpose of these three incarnations is to impart knowledge [mathsyAvathAram was taken to protect/retrieve vEdham, varAha emperumAn is known as gyAnappirAn and krishNa is gIthAchAryan].
+- AnAn – his form, act etc match the particular species’ form, act etc. The purpose of these three incarnations is to impart knowledge [mathsyAvathAram was taken to protect/retrieve vEdham, varAha emperumAn is known as gyAnappirAn and krishNa is gIthAchAryan].

 And the purpose of these incarnations is